Keyboard shortcuts

 // engine quirks & user options applied to vertices

-for(let vert of bone.vertices) {
+for(let vert of constructed_bone.vertices) {

 vert.pos.y = -vert.pos.y